Amsterdam/GOB-EventProducer/README.md

-# GOB-KafkaProducer
+# GOB-EventProducer

-Reads GOB events from RabbitMQ event exchange and writes to events to a Kafka server.
+Reads GOB events from RabbitMQ event exchange, transforms the events to a generic format and sends the transformed events to a different exchange.

-Note: Only one instance of this service should be run at any given time, as running multiple instances in parallel does not guarantee ordered delivery of events.
-Support for parallelisation should be implemented in the future.

 # Environment variables
 Example environment variables are set in `.env.example`.
 Create your own `.env` based on this example file: